Stephen Myler: Rugby union career

 In 2006, Myler made the switch to Rugby Union when he joined Northampton Saints.
 He made his début in the Guinness Premiership against Saracens.

-He has established himself as a great kicker for the squad, scoring a high percentage of Place kicks for the 2008–09 season.
+He established himself as a great kicker for the squad, scoring a high percentage of Place kicks for the 2008–09 season.
 It was during this season that Myler started in the final of the European Challenge Cup, scoring all of Saints' points as they defeated Bourgoin.

 In 2014 Myler started and scored three conversions and a penalty as Northampton beat Saracens to win the Premiership final.

 In 2016 Myler started his 10th year at the Midlands side and hit his 1500th Aviva Premiership point after converting Louis Picamoles' try against Gloucester on Friday 28 October.

 On 23 March 2018 it was confirmed that after 12 years at Northampton Saints Myler would be leaving the club.
 Stephen Myler was a hugely influential player at the club, marking up 325 caps and 2618 points since joining the club in 2006.

 Myler joined London Irish ahead of the 2018–19 RFU Championship season, and helped the team return to the Premiership on the first attempt.

 He currently sits in 2nd place in the Northampton Saints all-time points scored record, 168 points behind fellow fly half Paul Grayson.
 Myler also ranks in 3rd place in the Premiership all-time points record behind Andy Goode in 2nd and Charlie Hodgson in 1st place.

 He was released from London Irish ahead of the 2020–21 season.

-He signed for Pro14 side Ospreys on a one-year deal ahead of the 2020–21 season.
+He signed for URC side Ospreys on a one-year deal ahead of the 2020–21 season.

+On 22 March 2023, Myler announced that he would retire at the end of the season on his Instagram.